 The district shall notify students and staff through student and employee handbooks and appropriate signage that security cameras have been installed and may be used at any time.
 Students or staff identified on security cameras in violation of School Committee policies will be subject to disciplinary action.

 The Superintendent shall ensure that proper procedures are in place and are followed regarding use, viewing, disclosure, retention, disposal and security of video recordings or photographs from security cameras in accordance with applicable laws and regulations.
 A video recording used for security purposes in school district buildings and/or on school property shall be the sole property of the school district.
 All video recordings will be stored in their original format and secured to avoid tampering and to ensure confidentiality in accordance with applicable laws and regulations.
 Access to video recordings from security cameras shall be limited to school administrators (Superintendent/designee, School Principal/designee).
-Law enforcement and emergency response officials shall be granted access to video recordings or the security system after giving prior notice to the School Superintendent/designee.
+Law enforcement and emergency response officials shall be granted access to video recordings or the security system as the situation requires.

 The Superintendent may, from time to time, issue further guidance that is consistent with current laws and this policy.